Lawson (band): 2013: Chapman Square – Chapter II

 "Brokenhearted", featuring American rapper B.o.B, was released as the lead single from the repackaged version of Chapman Square in July 2013, reaching number six in the UK.
-B.o.B flew over to the UK to perform Brokenhearted with the band at Wembley Stadium for the Capital FM Summertime Ball.
+B.o.B flew over to the UK to perform "Brokenhearted" with the band at Wembley Stadium for the Capital FM Summertime Ball.
 The band announced their second single, "Juliet", while on tour in the US for the second time in 2013.
 The track was released on 13 October 2013.
 British model and actress Kelly Brook stars as the titular character in the video.
-The band were included in the line-up of the iTunes Festival 2013, opening for Jessie J. Lawson began their biggest headline tour to date, the "Everywhere We Go Tour", in September 2013.
+The band were included in the line-up of the iTunes Festival 2013, opening for Jessie J. Lawson began their biggest headline tour to date, the Everywhere We Go Tour, in September 2013.
 The repackaged version of their debut album titled Chapman Square – Chapter II was released on 21 October 2013.
-The reissue featured all twelve of the songs from standard edition of the Chapman Square (though not the full sixteen of the deluxe edition), plus six new songs.
+The reissue featured all twelve of the songs from the standard edition of Chapman Square (though not the full sixteen of the deluxe edition), plus six new songs.
 The deluxe edition of Chapman Square – Chapter II includes a second disc including acoustic songs and a short tour film.

 In December 2013, an official mobile trivia game was launched for the band by SoshiGames of Birmingham, UK.
 The game tests the player's knowledge of the band, the members and their music.

 2014–2015: "Roads" and Lawson EP

-In 2014, according to the updates at Facebook by Ryan Fletcher, he wrote "Lawson have been in Iceland to do a photo shoot for their new album, and maybe to film a video...
-More news soon!"
+In 2014, according to the updates on Facebook by Ryan Fletcher, he wrote "Lawson have been in Iceland to do a photo shoot for their new album, and maybe to film a video...
+More news soon!".

-On 2 February 2015 Lawson announced via Twitter that their first gig (after releasing the new album) would be at live at Leeds on 2 May 2015.
+On 2 February 2015, Lawson announced via Twitter that their first gig (after releasing the new album) would be in Leeds on 2 May 2015.

-On 10 March 2015, Lawson announced the name of the lead single of their second album "Roads" after being played for the first time on in demand radio.
-Lawson then released a lyric video to "Roads" straight after play being posted to their YouTube channel.
+On 10 March 2015, Lawson announced the name of the lead single of their second album, "Roads" after being played for the first time on in-demand radio.
+Lawson then released a lyric video to "Roads" to their YouTube channel.
 "Roads" was released on 24 May 2015.

 The band also announced that their album would be titled Perspective, and stated it was due to be released sometime in 2015.
 This was delayed after band member Andy Brown was taken to hospital with liver failure.
 Perspective was released on 8 July 2016.

 In October, Lawson released a self-titled extended play globally, except in the US and Asia.
-It included their singles "Roads" and "Under the Sun".
+It included the singles "Roads" and "Under the Sun".
 The Australia/New Zealand release of Lawson coincided with their support of Robbie Williams' Australia and New Zealand tour, and features the four tracks from deluxe version of Chapman Square, which was not released in Australia.